etohgame/kit/docs/music-system.md

 ## Settings Module

 **Note: This section is meant for people with some scripting knowledge**
-An optional ModuleScript named `Settings` can be passed as the 2nd parameter of the function returned by requiring the module's AssetID.
+An optional ModuleScript named `Settings` can be passed as the 2nd parameter to the function returned by the `require` call.
 This module should return a table with the following optional keys.

 | Key | Type | Default Value | Description